How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 Trying to Figure Out How to MAKE THE LITERATURE RELEVANT FOR YOUR STUDENTS When Your Job Relies On Them Answering “Author’s Intent” Standardized Test Questions.

-The dominant modes of Constitutional interpretation are, oversimplified, Originalism and Living Constitutionalism.
+Ok class, here we go: The dominant modes of Constitutional interpretation are, oversimplified, Originalism and Living Constitutionalism.

 In this way, the Originalist Constitution was written on stone tablets, like Moses receiving the Ten Commandments from Mount Sinai, and the justices’ methodology is to bring that meaning down the mountain to us lay people below.
+The Founding Fathers not only are sacred, their word is LAW.

 This is, basically, author’s purpose style interpretation.
-They use the same tools and modes of inquiry, locking meaning in the past.
+Modernists use the same tools and modes of inquiry, locking meaning in the past.
 This is why Conservatives, who seek to conserve institutions and ways of thinking in the past because they are enduring truths, generally think along these lines.
 The truth lies in the past, which is what it should be today and on into the future.

 Conservative Legal Theory, Abridged.

 We ask ourselves, how is today like it was then?
 How is it different?
 How does this help us understand what we should think about today?
+What can the unnerving sight of an unburied corpse tell us about the power relationships in a society?

 Theater of War in Brooklyn Imagined Antigone in the Suburbs of St. Louis, Creating a Communal Experience Not Unlike the Catharsis of the Greek Theater.
 They Eventually Brought This Religious Experience to My Home State Here in Missouri.